Aki Ross: Appearances

 First appearing in Final Fantasy: The Spirits Within, Aki Ross is a scientist in the fictional post-apocalyptic mid-21st century who has been infected by a race of aliens called Phantoms.
 The Phantoms first appeared after a meteor, later revealed to be part of their home world, crash lands on Earth.
-The Phantoms cause mass casualties, and drivie the remnants of humanity into "barrier cities".
+The Phantoms cause mass casualties, and drive the remnants of humanity into "barrier cities".
 Ross allied herself with the "Deep Eyes Squad," a specialist troop of soldiers who are determined to eradicate the Phantoms.
 Aki is charged with finding the eight spirits; it is theorized that when joined, the eight spirits will create a wavelength that negates the Phantoms.
 Gray, Ross's love interest and the leader of the Deep Eyes, sacrifices himself as a medium needed to physically transmit the completed spirit wavelength into the alien Gaia.

 In 2002 she appeared in a demonstration video that Square Pictures made to present to the Wachowskis before developing Final Flight of the Osiris for The Animatrix.
 The short film, appearing amongst the DVD's bonus content and featuring her with a slightly modified design, shows her acrobatically dueling a robot from the Matrix setting.
 Shortly afterwards, Square Pictures was closed and absorbed into Square Co. and the company ceased use of the character, much to studio president Jun Aida's lament.